ccsasuke/ccsasuke.github.io/index.md

 # [Miscellaneous](#misc)
 I cook on a daily basis when I'm stuck in Ithaca where good Chinese food is scarce.

-I do Archery (mostly indoor Olympic-style recurve archery) in my spare time, and sometimes go skiing when weather permits.
+I do [archery](assets/images/archery.jpg) (mostly indoor Olympic-style recurve archery) in my spare time, and sometimes go skiing when weather permits.